5 Factors That Determine Your Credit Score

 How Many Credit Scores Do You Have?

 While there are several different versions of the credit score, the most commonly used version is the FICO score.
 Developed by FICO, formerly Fair Isaac Company, the FICO score is used by many creditors and lenders to decide whether or not to extend credit to you.
+According to myFICO.com, the consumer division of FICO, there are at least 10 different FICO scores used for varying purposes.

 The VantageScore, which was created by the three credit bureaus, is another common credit score.
 Many free credit score services offer the VantageScore 3.0.